webix-hub/docs/data/api/refs/ui.filemanager.md

 - api/ui.filemanager_onafterback_event.md - fires after the Filemanager "back" button has been clicked
 - api/ui.filemanager_onaftercreatefolder_event.md - fires after a new folder has been created
 - api/link/ui.filemanager_onafterdelete_event.md - fires after item deleting
-- api/ui.filemanager_onafterdeletefile_event.md - fires after a file/folder has been deleted and file manager is rerendered
+- api/ui.filemanager_onafterdeletefile_event.md - fires after a file/folder has been deleted
 - api/ui.filemanager_onafterdrop_event.md - fires after drag-n-drop has been finished
 - api/ui.filemanager_onafterdynparse_event.md - fires after the data loaded from the server-side script has been parsed into the widget
-- api/ui.filemanager_onaftereditfile_event.md - fires after the Rename action is chosen in the popup menu and focus is set in the input for editing
+- api/ui.filemanager_onaftereditfile_event.md - fires after the Rename action is chosen in the popup menu and the editor is opened for the related item
 - api/ui.filemanager_onaftereditstop_event.md - fires after the editor is closed
+- api/ui.filemanager_onafterfileupload_event.md - fires after a file has been uploaded successfully and the response from server has come
 - api/ui.filemanager_onafterhidetree_event.md - fires after the tree has been hidden
 - api/ui.filemanager_onafterleveldown_event.md - fires after selection has been moved to the child folder
 - api/ui.filemanager_onafterlevelup_event.md - fires after the <a href="file_manager/configuration.md#levelup">LevelUp</a> button has been clicked (selection moves to the parent folder)